onap/vnfrqts-requirements/docs/Chapter5/Heat.rst

       type: string
       description: Fixed IPv4 assignment for {vm-type} VM {index} on the int_{network-role} network

-R-85235 When the VNF’s Heat Orchestration Template’s Resource ‘OS::Neutron::Port’ is attaching to an internal network, and an IPv4 address is assigned using the property ‘fixed_ips’ map property ‘ip_address’ and the parameter type is defined as a comma_delimited_list, the parameter name **MUST** follow the naming convention
+R-85235 When the VNF's Heat Orchestration Template's Resource 'OS::Neutron::Port' is attaching to an internal network, and an IPv4 address is assigned using the property 'fixed_ips' map property 'ip_address' and the parameter type is defined as a comma_delimited_list, the parameter name **MUST** follow the naming convention

-   * ‘{vm-type}\_int\_{network-role}_ips’
+   * '{vm-type}\_int\_{network-role}_ips'

 where

-   * ‘{vm-type}’ is the {vm-type} associated with the OS::Nova::Server
+   * '{vm-type}' is the {vm-type} associated with the OS::Nova::Server
-   * ‘{network-role}’ is the {network-role} of the internal network
+   * '{network-role}' is the {network-role} of the internal network

-R-90206 The VNF’s Heat Orchestration Template’s Resource ‘OS::Neutron::Port’ property ‘fixed_ips’ map property ‘ip_address’
+R-90206 The VNF's Heat Orchestration Template's Resource 'OS::Neutron::Port' property 'fixed_ips' map property 'ip_address'
-parameter ‘{vm-type}\_int\_{network-role}_int_ips’ **MUST** be enumerated in the VNF’s Heat Orchestration Template’s Environment File.
+parameter '{vm-type}\_int\_{network-role}_int_ips' **MUST** be enumerated in the VNF's Heat Orchestration Template's Environment File.

 The IP address is local to the VNF's internal network and is (re)used in every VNF spin up, thus the constant value is declared in the VNF's